AlleSpezza/CNN-for-handwritten-digits-/README.md

 Results: graphical results of the model
 src: 2 different types of file. main.py: file to create the model. model_testing.py: file to preprocessing the test image and predict the result.

+IMPORTANT NOTE:
+i used python 3.9.2 to run this project.
+Before starting to try the model you have to create it, in order to do that run the file "main.py"